hardmanko/ofxCX/docs/programModel.md

 There is very little that CX does without you asking for it.
 The one major exception is pre-experiment setup, in which a number of basic operations are performed in order to set up a platform on which the rest of the experiment can run.

-The most significant step is to open a window and set up the video rendering environment.
+The most significant step is to open a window and set up the OpenGL rendering environment.

 Input
 -----